hexie1995/Sequential-Link-Prediction/Readme.md

 $ python generate_output.py
 ```

-This will in turn gives you a full feature matrix from E-LSTM-D and a folder named "lstm_feat", which you could used to stack with the topological features extracted with Top-Sequential method.
+This will in turn gives you a full feature matrix from E-LSTM-D and a folder named "lstm_feat", which you could use to stack with the topological features extracted with Top-Sequential method.

-If you wish to get the AUC scores for E-LSTM-D, stop here.
+If you wish to get the AUC scores for E-LSTM-D only, stop here.

-If not, please go ahead and copy and paste the folder `lstm_feat` to be under the same directory that you are planning to conduct your full Ensemble-Sequential method.
-(I intentionally avoid directly put it under that folder to avoid confusion of where does that output folder comes from.)
+Then, please go ahead and copy and paste the folder `lstm_feat` to be under the same directory that you are planning to conduct your full Ensemble-Sequential method.
+(In the code, I intentionally avoid directly putting it under that folder to avoid confusion about where that output folder comes from.)

-After that, navigate towards the folder `ensemble_with_others/Ensemble_final_edition/`, which is also the default folder that you should be pasting to.
+After that, navigate to the folder `ensemble_with_others/Ensemble_final_edition/`, which is also the default folder that you should be pasting to.

 Once inside the folder you have to first generate the feature matrix for the dataset first.
 You can do this by: